informalsystems/quint/README.md

 <details>
 <summary>Checking if no one gets themself</summary>

-This specification has no safeguards against people being their own santa!
+This specification has no safeguards against people being their own Santa!
 Quint (with the help of [Apalache][apalache]) can easily find a minimal example where this happens.
-Sorry kids, I hope you don't mind buying your own present :cry:!
+Sorry kids, I hope you don't mind buying your present :cry:!

 ``` bluespec
 quint verify quint_team_secret_santa.qnt --invariant=no_person_is_self_santa